chris-short/devopsish.com/content/post/125/index.md

 [**Accelerate: State of DevOps 2019 Survey**](https://google.qualtrics.com/jfe/form/SV_0v2VZMeA2Eha365?sp=5):  Nicole Forsgren, PhD is conducting the State of DevOps 2019 Survey.
 Your input is incredibly important.
 On several occasions, I have referenced [the 2018 report](https://cloudplatformonline.com/2018-state-of-devops.html) since its release for real-world work that impacts real numbers.
 Nicole's group also wrote, [*Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations*](https://amzn.to/2Xnc5S2), which I cannot recommend enough either.

-[How You Can Help Localize Kubernetes Docs](https://kubernetes.io/blog/2019/04/26/how-you-can-help-localize-kubernetes-docs/) — If you’re interested in helping an existing Kubernetes localization please help us out!
+[How You Can Help Localize Kubernetes Docs](https://kubernetes.io/blog/2019/04/26/how-you-can-help-localize-kubernetes-docs/) — If you're interested in helping an existing Kubernetes localization please help us out!

 [7 advantages of open source for agile teams](https://enterprisersproject.com/article/2019/4/7-advantages-open-source-agile) — "Adopting DevOps and agile practices is how companies are managing the velocity of change.
-I imagine it’s possible to do agile or DevOps in a closed source world.
+I imagine it's possible to do agile or DevOps in a closed source world.
 The question then becomes, why put that hurdle there?"

 [Open Source Software: The Complete Wired Guide](https://www.wired.com/story/wired-guide-open-source-software/) — Some knowledge about open source software that's easily consumable by the unknowing.